-The frequent result is a faster machine simply because you didn’t reinstall all that old stuff you weren’t using anyway.
+The result is a faster machine simply because you didn’t reinstall all that old stuff you weren’t using.

-It’s tempting to have lots of things on your machine “in case” you might need it some day.
+It’s tempting to have lots of things on your machine “in case” you might need it someday.
 I do it myself.
 But over time, particularly if you find you’re not using what you installed some months or even years ago, it’s time to uninstall.
-It’s also a great time to reconsider whether “in case” is enough of a criteria to install additional tools in the future.
+It’s also a great time to reconsider whether installing software just in case you need them in the future is enough of a criterion to install additional tools now.

 Want more speed?
 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.